Compactification of metric moduli space of $K3$ surfaces: Introduction

 The main difficulty in proving Theorem~\ref{thm-main-theorem} is how to relate the intrinsically defined GH compactification $\overline{\mathfrak{M}}$ with an algebraically defined Satake compactification.
 Previously, there are only very special cases in which continuity is verified \cite[Thm.~6.9]{odaka-oshima-21}.
 However, the proofs in these cases depend on certain good properties of collapsing along elliptic fibers.
 The proof does not apply to general cases.

 Our proof in fact proceeds in the reverse direction and does not rely on the partial results in \cite{odaka-oshima-21}.
 We aim to extract the period point from the data of a collapsing metric.
+See \cite[\S 7.2]{sun-zhang-24} for a discussion of this approach, and see \cite{liu} for related work.
 Since the GH compactification $\overline{\mathfrak{M}}$ has already been classified, Theorem~\ref{thm-main-theorem} is equivalent to the following (cf. \S\ref{section-proof-of-main-thm}):